Catalog

 def partition_ids()

-Returns a list of partitions IDs for the dataset.
+Returns a list of partition IDs for the dataset.

 def partition_table()